 NIST is now offering a network time service to deliver UT1 time.
 For details about the UT1 server, please see the UT1 NTP Information page.

 1) Some systems implement the leap second by repeating second 0 of the next day instead of second 23:59:59 of the leap second day.
 This has the same ambiguity problem of the NIST standard method, and also puts the extra second in the wrong day.
+That is, the time tag associated with the leap second is 00:00:00 of the next day.

 All NIST time services provide some advance notice of the leap second, but the details vary from one service to another.
 For example, the NIST digital telephone service (ACTS) provides advance notice from the start of the month in which the leap second will occur.
 The NIST NTP servers provide advance notice starting from 00:00 UTC on the last day of the month when the leap second will occur.